nzimman/Lyrics-Classifier/README.md

 Given a list of artists, the model extracts data from HTML pages, vectorize and transform text lyrics and applies a model to classify the text to predict the artist.

 ## Implementation
 The file lyrics_classifier.py contains all the code and the list of artists can be input using the command line.
 The code expects a folder called *Songs* in the same folder where the .py file is.
+All the data extracted from the HTML pages is saved in csv format in this folder.

 There is a class *Artist* and additional functions defined.